UXDProtocol/uxd-program/README.md

 At the same time, if we settle a positive PnL, the account USDC ba;ance become positive, effectively lending fund at the current rate and accruing interests (We want that obviously)

 The strategy here of this rebalance call would be to resize the long and short positions to account for the unsettled negative PnL if any. (resize is a reduce in that case)
-By doing so, we close some short perp, hence we are overcollateralized in the collateral mint.
+By doing so, we close a given short perp, hence we are overcollateralized in the collateral mint.
 We then sell this amount of collateral at market price, and that put us a positive balance of USDC, that accrue interest.

-> This balance is technically not ours, cause at any time we could be settled by the algorythm, but we don't want to initiate this action because we gain interests from letting it pending (0% APR borrow and 5-30% APY lending).
+THIS IS CURRENTLY PENDING due to the fact that it need to be done in a single atomic IX and that's impossible within 200k computing units.
+In Q1 2022 Solana will implement Adress map (accepted proposal).
-> At the same time we are safe and ready to be settled, cause our USDC balance reflect te outstanding negative PnL.
-(Also it contains the insurance fund, so we should do good accounting of these)
+At that point this will be possible and we will be able to raise the hard cap or redeemables.

 ### `RebalanceAllDepositories` (TODO - In the future to balance collateral + optimize yield)